Vector241-Eric/MyDevSetup/Installation.md

 1. CD to the location where you unzipped MyDevSetup.
 1. Execute `Bootstrap-DevelopmentMachine.ps1`.
 1. **Close the current Powershell window.**

+Second script
+--
+1. Open a new Powershell window as **Administrator**
+1. Change directory to the location where you unzipped MyDevSetup.
+1. Execute `Scripts\Initialize-PostInstallSettings.ps1`

 Setup Github
 ==